microsoft/AzureManagedHsmTLSOffload/README.md

 # Getting Started
 Azure Managed HSM supports PKCS#11 mechanisms and functions for SSL/TLS Offload with F5 (BigIP) and Nginx only!

-Installation including configuration and authentication requirements for TLS Offload can be found under *[RELEASES](https://github.com/microsoft/AzureManagedHsmTLSOffload/releases)*
+Installation including configuration and authentication requirements for TLS Offload can be found in the readme within each .deb and .rpm package under *[RELEASES](https://github.com/microsoft/AzureManagedHsmTLSOffload/releases)*

 ## Supported Operating Systems